scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 --------------------

-While the overall performance of the framework can be measured by the walltime of the analysis workflow at hand, the complex composition of the framework requires to understand the performance of its building blocks.
+While the overall performance of the framework can be measured by the walltime of the analysis workflow at hand, the complex composition of the framework requires us to understand the performance of its building blocks.
 Referring to figure :ref:`fig-sw-arch`, IO performance of the ADIOS library, the asynchronous receive-publish-submit strategy implemented by processor and finally the speed of individual analysis kernels contribute to the workflow walltime.
-Furthermore, the workflow walltime may be sensitive to the individual components interact with one another For example, even though the processor design aims to facilitate high-velocity data streams by using queues and multiple worker threads, a fast data stream ingested by the processor may negatively afftect the performance of the PoolExecutors by submitting too many tasks in a short time.
+Furthermore, the workflow walltime may be sensitive to the individual components interacting with one another For example, even though the processor design aims to facilitate high-velocity data streams by using queues and multiple worker threads, a fast data stream ingested by the processor may negatively affect the performance of the PoolExecutors by submitting too many tasks in a short time.
 It may well be that slower data streaming rate result in a smaller workflow walltime.
 Given these considerations we start be investigating the performance of individual components in this section and finally investigate the